wildandhya/Cafeweb/README.md

 ## Description

-Point of Slicing Cafe is a website application that is intended for admins and cashiers to manage various menus such as food and beverages
+Cafe is a website application that can make it easier for customers to choose their favorite food or drink directly from our website

 ## Features